Netflix/lemur/docs/security.rst

 **GitHub Security Advisory**

-During the (approximate) week between advance notice and public disclosure, we will prepare a description of the security issue using a [GitHub Security Advisory](https://docs.github.com/en/code-security/security-advisories/repository-security-advisories/about-repository-security-advisories).
+During the (approximate) week between advance notice and public disclosure, we will prepare a description of the security issue using a `GitHub Security Advisory`_.
 The fix for the issue should also be prepared using the private fork provided by the security advisory.

 **Day of Disclosure**